Testing an internet intervention for preventing and reducing perinatal depressive symptoms and promoting subjective well-being

 What does the study involve?

-All well-baby clinics will be randomly assigned to either blended care or unguided Mamma Mia.
+All municipalities will be randomly assigned to either blended care or unguided Mamma Mia.
 Participants allocated to the blended-care intervention will receive Mamma Mia in combination with face-to-face guidance from midwives and public health nurses.
 Participants allocated to the unguided-intervention group will receive Mamma Mia in addition to care as usual.
 Mamma Mia begins in gestational week 21-26 and lasts up to 6 months after childbirth with varying intensity and frequency during the intervention period.
 All participants will answer internet-based surveys at the start and during gestational week 37 prenatally, and 1 ½, 3, 6, and 12 months after giving birth.

 What are the potential benefits and risks of participating?